SlavchoVlakeskiGit/marginflow/README.md

 # MarginFlow

-MarginFlow is a small internal-style dashboard for looking at retail performance with a focus on revenue quality, margin pressure, discount impact, and customer mix.
+MarginFlow is a  internal-style dashboard for looking at retail performance with a focus on revenue quality, margin pressure, discount impact, and customer mix.

-I mainly wanted this project to feel more like a practical business tool than a typical dashboard demo.

 ## What this dashboard helps answer